Adult meningitis

 Renal Management

-Renal replacement therapy should be considered (WP) if there is:
+Renal replacement therapy should be considered if:

 • Persisting oliguria despite restoration of adequate cardiac output, or